chuduchoa68/community-starter-kit/docs/getting-started.md

 CONFIGS PLACEHOLDER

-Welcome to our repository!
+* Welcome to our repository!
 Thanks for adding an issue, if you are reporting a bug or a feature request, please make sure to assign a label to this issue.

 Installation instructions

-* Installation instructions
+* Nguyen Minh Duc
-* Completing essential tasks
+* Pham Duc Vinh
-* Customizing and configuring
+* Ta Quang Duc

 Completing essential tasks